-Of the remaining 50 acres of land owned by the Trust, 39 acres are being transformed into a Nature Park for the community to enjoy.
+Of the remaining 50 acres of land owned by the Trust, 39 acres are being transformed into North Berwick Trust’s park for the community to enjoy.

 Options for the remaining land to develop community, employment or retail hubs to benefit our community, are currently being explored.